ChrisDavison/recipes/starters-and-sides/mediterranean-chickpea-power-salad.md

----
-title: Chopped Mediterranean Chickpea Power Salad
+# Chopped Mediterranean Chickpea Power Salad
----

 Serves 4; about 430 cal

-## Ingredients
+Ingredients

 -   2/3 cup uncooked bulgur (quinoa?)
 -   19oz can of chickpeas (drained and rinsed)